 Coronaviruses are named for the crown-like spikes on their surface.
 A novel (new) coronavirus (nCoV) is a new strain that has not been previously identified in humans.

 This coronavirus seems to have originated in Wuhan, Hubei Province, China.
 It crossed species from seafood and meats at open markets to humans.
 It is currently deemed primarily spread human to human.
-Infections with 2019-nCoV, most of them associated with travel from Wuhan, also are being reported in a growing number of other countries.

 For daily information about spread of COVID-19 go to the CDC web site for accurate information.
 Contact you local Health Department for information, cancellations, school closure in your own state and community